Salt Lake City, Utah is among the most famous and cool places in America.

 It is a hidden gem of Salt Lake City, built by Thomas Battersby Child, Jr. sometime in the middle of the 20th century.

 Walk through the garden and you’ll immediately see why it’s one of the most impressive simple attractions in this Utah city.

-More than 70 engraved stones are scattered throughout it, engraved meticulously with Mormon literature and odd carved images of all kinds.
+More than 70 engraved stones are scattered throughout it, engraved meticulously with Latter-day Saints literature and odd carved images of all kinds.

 12 original sculptures also lie in wait for perusal, as well as a statue of Child himself!